-Active shooter and active threat events may be defined by the number of perpetrators involved, the amount of planning and training the perpetrator(s) required, the number of sites involved, and the number of weapons or diversionary tactics used.
-Responses by first responders, and those being attacked or held hostage, will depend on the type of threat and the information available at the time.
+Active shooter and active threat events can be defined by the number of perpetrators involved, the amount of planning and training the perpetrator(s) required, the number of sites involved, and the number of weapons or diversionary tactics used.
+Responses by first responders, and those being attacked or held hostage, will depend on the type of threat and the information available at that time.
 Each situation is different and each one is dangerous.

 Read more about active shooter events, active threat events, and the active threat lifecycle on our #ThreatReady Microsite.